-- Scholarships for MSBA students are primarily graduate fellowships awarded at admission.
+- Scholarships for MSBA students are primarily graduate and non-resident scholarships awarded at admission.
 Students are only eligible for admissions scholarships during the term for which they are applying (for example, spring 2017 applicants are not eligible to apply for fall 2017 admissions scholarships).

 - Assistantship positions are typically open to both newly admitted and current students.
 Announcements of open positions and how to apply are sent by program advisors.